Weak quasi-Hopf algebras, C*-tensor categories and conformal field theory, and the Kazhdan-Lusztig-Finkelberg theorem: Interlude and organization of the next steps

 The arguments are as follows.
 The mentioned proof will break in two steps.
 The {\it first step} transports Huang-Lepowsky vertex ribbon tensor category structure of ${\rm Rep}(V)$ to the representation category of the Zhu algebra ${\rm Rep}(A(V))$ via Zhu's functor $Z$, and this is the content of Subsect. \ref{34.3}, except for the braiding that is considered separately in Sect. \ref{22} and relies on Toledano-Laredo exposition in the application $V=V_{{\mathfrak g}_k}$.

 The {\it second step} compares this transported vertex tensor category structure of the Zhu algebra for $V=V_{{\mathfrak g}_k}$ with the structure arising from side of quantum groups summarized in the first two paragraphs of this section.
-Recall that to prove that this second step is a ribbon tensor equivalence, it suffices to show that this map is a tensor equivalence by our Drinfeld twist construction which makes sufficiently many corresponding braiding operators coincide, see Cor. \ref{braiding_Zhu_algebra2} and also Sect. \ref{22} for further details.

-The comparison between transported associativity morphisms of Huang and Lepowsky relies on the notion of primary field introduced by Knizhnik and Zamolodchikov \cite{KZ}, the work Tsuchiya and Kanie and Fenkel and Zhu in Subsect. \ref{34.3}, which reduces infinite dimensional representations to finite dimensional representations of the Zhu algebra in a natural (vertex) tensor categorical way.
+The comparison with the transported associativity morphisms of Huang and Lepowsky relies on the notion of primary field introduced by Knizhnik and Zamolodchikov \cite{KZ}, the work Tsuchiya and Kanie and Fenkel and Zhu in Subsect. \ref{34.3}, which reduces infinite dimensional representations to finite dimensional representations of the Zhu algebra in a natural (vertex) tensor categorical way.
 This is a specific property of the model and the identification is given by certain linear maps, part of a natural transformation, that uses the clarity of the work by Wenzl on the unitary structure on triples of representations of which two terms are the fundamental representation and the remaining term is an arbitrary irreducible, for all Lie types on the side of quantum groups, which we show to be a significative class of triples.
 On the side of conformal field theory, the identifying linear maps uses the lack of logarithmic terms of certain solutions of a one-variable KZ equation, considered in \cite{Tsuchiya_Kanie} and \cite{Huang_differential_equations}.
 This indicates that an approach via unitarity is parallel to that vis the KZ equation.

 The comparison between the Huang-Lepowsky associator on the Zhu algebra and the CFT-type pre-associator on the same algebra from Theorem \ref{Zhu_as_a_compatible_unitary_wqh} is discussed in Subsect. \ref{34.4}.
 This part relies on the fact that the two tensor product bifunctors may be identified.
 At the level of affine Lie algebras, an explanation of this identification was given in Theorem \ref{tensor_product}, and already at this level in turn relies on the central notion of primary field first introduced by Knizhnik and Zamolodchikov and studied by Tsuchiya and Kanie \cite{KZ}, \cite{Tsuchiya_Kanie}.
 In the setting of vertex operator algebras, identification of the two tensor product bifunctors on the Zhu algebra again based on the corresponding notion of primary field will be discussed in Sect. \ref{33}.